databricks/zerobus-sdk-py/README.md

 ### Option 2: Using Protocol Buffers

-Protocol Buffers provide strong typing and can be more efficient.
-You'll need to define and compile a schema.
+You'll need to define and compile a protobuf schema.

 #### Define Your Protocol Buffer Schema